Moravagine: Style, Death, and Women

 J'ai nourri, élevé un parasite à mes dépens.
 A la fin je ne savais plus qui de nous plagiait l'autre.
 Il a voyagé à ma place.
 Il a fait l'amour à ma place.
 Mais il n'y a jamais eu réelle identification car chacun était soi, moi et l'Autre.
 Tragique tête-à-tête qui fait que l'on ne peut écrire qu'un livre ou plusieurs fois le même livre.
 C'est pourquoi tous les beaux livres se ressemblent.
 Ils sont tous autobiographiques.
 C'est pourquoi il y a un seul sujet littéraire: l'homme.
 C'est pourquoi il n'y a qu'une littérature: celle de cet homme, de cet Autre, l'homme qui écrit.

-I fed, raised a parasite at my expense.
-At the end I no longer knew who plagiarized the other.
+I fed and raised a parasite at my expense.
+In the end, I no longer knew who was plagiarizing the other.
 He traveled in my place.
 He made love in my place.
-But there was never a real identification because each one was self, me and the Other.
-A tragic one-on-one that makes it possible to write only one book or several times the same book.
-That is why all fine books are alike.
+But there was never a real identification, because each one was self, me and the Other.
+It is a tragic tête-à-tête that makes it possible to write only one book, or the same book multiple times.
+That is why all good books are alike.
 They are all autobiographical.
 This is why there is only one literary subject: man.
-That is why there is only one literature: that of this man, this Other, the man who writes.
+And it is why there is only one literature: the literature of this man, this Other, the man who writes.

 Inspirations

-Among real people that may have been used as models, have been cited:
+The following have been cited as real people who may have been used as models: